21.4.2017Best electric cars 2017

 Hyundai Ioniq Electric

 Hyundai's first all-electric offering is a very good one, instantly competing with established players such as the Nissan Leaf.
-A family sized hatchback, the Ioniq Electric is a practical car and one that performs very well as an EV, with an official range of 174 miles, and rapid charge capability.
+A family sized hatchback, the Ioniq Electric is a practical car and one that performs well as an EV, with an official range of 174 miles, and rapid charge capability.

 Thanks to an efficient energy recovery system, and a set-up that defaults into Eco mode, the Ioniq holds its charge well too, better than much of the competition.
 An extensive Hyundai warranty and high levels of equipment help contribute to the Ioniq's excellent value for money offering, and could easily tempt more buyers into electric car ownership.